 However, that’s not to say that some requests aren’t important.
 Possibly the most important request you could make of your canine is the request to come when you call.
 You practice these kinds of needed requests through your aligned leadership – and the practice becomes permanent.

 Adding a new canine to your home is a beautiful opportunity to learn beside one another – if you’re willing to take on the responsibility of the alpha.
 I’m so excited for your relationship to bloom.
+Share this new puppy guide with someone who needs it!

 These first weeks of your puppy’s life are crucial moments to establish a solid foundation.
 Don’t waste them!
 My e-course, the Embodied Alpha, gives you the foundation to inject magic into your relationship as your puppy learns and grows.